HexTech254/credit-scoring-model/report.md

 This is one reason modern credit bureaus exist.

-# 5. Age Influences Risk
+# v.
+Age Influences Risk

 Your engineered feature: